Who We Are

 We believe in one true and eternal God, unchanging, unchangeable.
 The God who is described in the Bible is unique; He is unlike anyone or anything else in all the universe.
 God has all power, all knowledge, all wisdom, and is due all glory, honor, and praise.

 We believe the Bible teaches that there is but one being of God, yet there are three Persons who share this one being: the Father, the Son, and the Holy Spirit.
-Each Person is fully and completely God, each is described in Scripture as possessing the attributes of God.
+Each Person is fully and completely God; each is described in Scripture as possessing the attributes of God.
 The Father, Son, and Holy Spirit have eternally existed in the relationship described by the term “Trinity.”

 We believe in God the Father, the first Person of the Trinity, the sovereign ruler and creator of heaven and earth.
 He is intimately involved in the affairs of men.
 He hears and answers prayers as well as saving those who come to Him by faith in Jesus Christ.

 We believe the Son, Jesus Christ, is God incarnate.
-He is fully God and fully man, was conceived by the Holy Spirit, born of a virgin, lived a sinless life, and offered himself as a substitutionary sacrifice for sinners.
+He was fully God and fully man, was conceived by the Holy Spirit, born of a virgin, lived a sinless life, and offered himself as a substitutionary sacrifice for sinners.
 By the blood of his cross he satisfied the wrath we deserved, obtaining for us eternal redemption, the forgiveness of sins, spiritual adoption as sons and daughters, life everlasting, and defeated the powers of darkness.
 He was raised bodily on the third day and ascended to the right hand of the Father, there to make intercession for the redeemed.

 We believe the Holy Spirit is fully God, equal with the Father and Son.
 The primary ministry of the Holy Spirit is to glorify the Lord Jesus Christ.
 The Holy Spirit convicts unbelievers of their need for Christ and imparts spiritual life through regeneration (being born again).
 The Holy Spirit indwells every believer, at the moment of salvation and gives spiritual gifts as He wills.
 In addition, He sanctifies, leads, illumines, and graciously empowers for godly living and service all who come to faith in Christ.

 We believe the Bible to be revelation from God written by human authors under the supernatural guidance of the Holy Spirit.
-The Scriptures of both the Old and New Testaments, are inspired, without error in the original writings, and are complete in all respects.
+The Scriptures of both the Old and New Testaments are inspired, without error in the original writings, and are complete in all respects.
 We believe the Scriptures to be “God-breathed” and therefore fully authoritative in and of themselves; they rely for their authority upon no church, council, or creed, but are authoritative simply because they are the Word of God.
 The Scriptures are the complete and sufficient revelation of his will for salvation and the final authority for all Christian faith and life.

 We take Biblical truth very seriously.
 Although there may be multiple applications of a given scriptural passage, there can only be one proper interpretation.
 Therefore, it is vital we study the grammatical and historical context of each passage to first understand what the author intended to convey to his audience before making application to our circumstances.
 In today’s world we are inundated with video clips, social media posts, and so many teachings that call themselves “Christian;” thus, we understand that this is a difficult time to determine what is true.
 This struggle points us all the more to the crucial importance of every Christian taking what they hear and read back to God’s Word.